yannhowe/falcon-mirror-repository/README.md

 | YOUR_REGISTRY  	| your destination docker registry | 123456789012.dkr.ecr.ap-southeast-1.amazonaws.com  	|
 | YOUR_REGISTRY_USERNAME  	| your destination docker registry username | AWS  	|
 | YOUR_REGISTRY_PASSWORD  	| your destination docker registry password | yourdockerregistrypassword  	|

+4. Enable workflows in the repository `Actions` tab

 # Next Steps